-Should I apply as a U.S. applicant or an international applicant?
+Should I apply for the fellowship as a U.S. applicant or apply in the future as an international applicant?

 You should apply based on your citizenship.